+1. Double-click the DRACT installer (.msi) file.

+The Welcome to the Dell Remote Access Configuration Tool Setup wizard is displayed.

+Click Next.

-- 1 Double-click the DRACT installer (.msi) file.
-The Welcome to the Dell Remote Access Configuration Tool Setup Wizard is displayed. - 2 Click Next.
-The License Agreement window is displayed. - 3 Select I Agree and click Next.
-The Select Installation Folder window is displayed. - 4 Click Browse and select the folder where the software must be installed.
+The License Agreement window is displayed.

+3. Select I Agree and click Next.

+The Select Installation Folder window is displayed.

+4. Click Browse and select the folder where the software must be installed.

 By default, the folder is C:\Program Files\Dell\RACT.
 You can click Disk Cost to view the available and required disk space for each drive.

-- 5 Select one of the following user access options: - Everyone Install the software for anyone who uses the system - Just me Install the software for the current user account - 6 Click Next.
-The Confirm Installation window is displayed. - 7 Click Next to start the installation.
-After the installation is complete, the Installation Complete window is displayed. - 8 Click Close to exit the application.
+- 5. Select one of the following user access options: - Everyone Install the software for anyone who uses the system - Just me Install the software for the current user account - 6.
+Click Next.

+The Confirm Installation window is displayed.

+7. Click Next to start the installation.

+After the installation is complete, the Installation Complete window is displayed.

+8. Click Close to exit the application.

-Installing DRACT Using Command Line Interface (CLI)
+Installing DRACT Using CLI

-To install DRACT using CLI, run the following command at the command prompt:
+To install DRACT using CLI:

-'''

-msiexec /I <path>/<package name>.msi

-'''

-where, <path> is the location of the DRACT installer file and <package name> is the DRACT installer name.

-The Welcome window is displayed.
-Perform the steps provided in "Installing DRACT Using Installer (.msi) File."
+- Run the command msiexec /I <path>/<package name>.msi at the command prompt, where, <path> is the location of the DRACT installer file and <package name> is the DRACT installer name.
+The Welcome window is displayed. - 2.
+Perform the steps provided in Installing DRACT Using MSI Installer.